 - Check the tightness of the alternator bracket fasteners and alternator mounting fasteners; tighten the fasteners as needed.
-For torque values, see Group 15 of the Recreational Vehicle Chassis Workshop Manual. - Check that all electrical connections at the alternator and starter are clean.
-Clean and tighten all charging system electrical connections as needed. - 3.
-Check the alternator wiring for missing insulation, kinks, and heat damage.
+For torque values, see Group 15 of the Recreational Vehicle Chassis Workshop Manual, or take the vehicle to an authorized Freightliner dealer. - Check that all electrical connections at the alternator and starter are clean.
+Clean and tighten all charging system electrical connections as needed.
+Spray each electrical connection at the alternator and starter with dielectric red enamel.
+See Table 1. - Check the alternator wiring for missing insulation, kinks, and heat damage.
 Replace or repair as needed.